-Think about the last time you took a walk through the woods.
-Or strolled along a lake or ocean.
-Or even saw a field of wildflowers while you were stuck in traffic on the freeway.
+Think about the last time you took a walk through the woods or strolled along a lake or ocean.
+Saw a field of wildflowers while stuck in traffic on the freeway.
 Chances are you weren’t thinking, “Wow, this tree doesn’t match that one.”
 “The colors of the sunset clash with the water.”
 “That flower looks out of place.”
-It’s because the best colors, textures and patterns come from nature – so that’s where we take our design cues.
+It’s because the best colors, textures and patterns come from nature.
+That’s where we take our design cues.

-We use natural materials and nature-inspired colors in our furniture because they easily mix together to create a unique, cohesive space.
-Take a look at some high-mix, low-mix materials in these living rooms, dining rooms and bedrooms and how they play off each other.
+We use natural materials and nature-inspired colors in our furniture because they easily mix to create a cohesive space.
+Take a look at some high-mix, low-mix materials in these living rooms, dining rooms and bedrooms.

 Living room: high mix